David Garrick as Richard III

-David Garrick (born in 1717, died in 1779) was the greatest British actor of the mid 18th century.
+David Garrick (1717 - 1779) was the greatest British actor of the mid 18th century.
 He became famous from 1743 after his outstanding performance as Shakespeare's Richard III.
-He is shown here in the tent scene before the Battle of Bosworth, haunted by the ghosts of all those he had murdered.
-This is not just a portrait but also a grand history painting in which Hogarth emphasises England's importance.
-The artist believed that the great works of English literature could be used to teach a moral lesson in the same way that other painters used scenes from ancient history.
+He is shown here in the famous tent scene before the Battle of Bosworth, haunted by the ghosts of all those he had murdered.
+Garrick's body is contorted into a 'serpentine' line - a stretched 'S' shape that Hogarth considered distinctly beautiful.
+He later made this shape the basis of his theoretical treatise 'The Analysis of Beauty' published in 1753.
+This first major Shakespearian picture is not just a portrait but also a grand history painting in which Hogarth emphasises England's importance.
+He believed that an incident from English rather than ancient history could be used to teach a moral lesson.